lyon-esport/Supervision/README.md

 4. Open a terminal in Client folder

-5. Start the client with `python3 client.py`
+5. Start the client with `python client.py`

 # IOT